krupalshah/Composer/README.md

 ```java
 Composer.startWith(someInputOrTask, err -> err.printStackTrace())
 ```
-The first param requires something as a first input, or a task which produces the same.<br/>
+The first param requires something as an input, or a task which produces the same.<br/>
 The second param `ErrorStream` receives any errors during execution.<br/>

 Use `thenFinish()` to discontinue further chaining and return any awaiting task result.
 Between `startWith` and `thenFinish`, chain your tasks according to their dependencies.<br/>